 Keeping the heat out of your home, especially when living in a dry, desert climate like California, can add a tremendous amount of stress to your air conditioner.
 It’s not the issue of whether you spare a few hours without air conditioning, but rather how does one keep up with the upkeep of an overworked air conditioner.
 Extreme heat means your air conditioner is running constantly to keep your house cooler, and the older the air conditioner, the faster it will wear down.

-- Strange sounds and odors.
-Squealing, grating or grinding sounds imply something inside the unit needs to be replaced.
+Squealing, grating, or grinding sounds imply something inside the unit needs to be replaced.
 A squealing sound could mean the belt slipped out of place or a metal component needs more lubrication.
 If you hear grinding, the unit’s motor bearings might be broken.
 If something smells foul, the wire insulation may have burned out.
 If something smells musty, there could be mold inside the air conditioner or ductwork.

 For homeowners who live in extreme heat climates, it’s especially important to keep up with maintenance.
 Routinely cleaning and repairing your air conditioner not only extends the unit’s lifetime, it helps keep it running efficiently.
 Routine maintenance for your air conditioner isn’t the only method to keep your house cool, however, as habits and other appliances can impact the temperature inside your home as well.
 The good news is how much you can do to keep your house cool under extreme heat conditions.

-- Keep out plants and other debris.
-To maintain adequate air flow, it’s important to keep all plants and debris at least two to four feet away from the air conditioning unit.
+To maintain adequate airflow, it’s important to keep all plants and debris at least two to four feet away from the air conditioning unit.
 Building a fence around the air conditioner can help to keep shrubs, tree branches, and other bigger plants away.

-- Maintain a good air flow.
 Good air circulation helps your air conditioner to run smoothly as well as keeping that cool air running through your home.
-Closing doors to unused rooms, closing closets, moving furniture, and using fans all help to keep a good air flow inside your home.
+Closing doors to unused rooms, closing closets, moving furniture, and using fans all help to keep a good airflow inside your home.